 Audacious, to say the least.

-Gray had donated to him, albeit reluctantly, but Mike’s return on the scene was hardly welcome by any of his children, and that was another thing Noah would prefer to never think about again.
-“I, um, I’ve got to get to work.
+Gray had donated to him, albeit reluctantly, but Mike’s return on the scene was hardly welcome by any of his children.
+His deadbeat father was another thing Noah would prefer to never think about again.
+“I’ve got to get to work.
 I’m sorry again for your loss, Linc.”

 “Thank you, son.”